paulczar/k8s-camp/content/_index.md

 ---
-title: Learning Kubernetes - Be Back Quick
+title: Learn Kubernetes during your Coffee Break
 ---

-Learn Kubernetes during your Coffee Break.
+[Kubernetes](https://kubernetes.io/) is big and hard.
+Don't let that get in your way.
+This internet website is designed to teach [Kubernetes](https://kubernetes.io/) basics in short easy to follow lessons that you can complete in less time than a coffee break.

 ## Why?